REGULATION I Changes in Rules or Regulations

 5th Infraction indefinite suspension pending a hearing

-13. Any SMHA coach, team official or player that is also involved in unsanctioned AAA spring / summer hockey programs who has tryouts or practices that directly affect attendance at SMHA scheduled games, practices or sanctioned tournament games shall be suspended indefinitely from all SMHA activities until reviewed by the SMHA discipline committee in consultation with SHA.
+13. Any SMHA coach, team official or player that is also involved in unsanctioned AAA spring / summer hockey programs that has tryouts or practices that directly affect attendance at SMHA scheduled games, practices or sanctioned tournament games shall be suspended indefinitely from all SMHA activities until reviewed by the SMHA discipline committee in consultation with Hockey Saskatchewan.

 14. Guidelines for Suspended Coaches and Team Officials:

 - Suspended Coaches are not permitted in the dressing room prior to, in between periods or immediately after the game.